From unsuccessful trials to scoring against Barcelona aged 32: The ‘insane’ story of Jordan Clark

 Masar kept "working her magic" though and Clark was on her way to Alaves within two days.
 It was there she would finally get her break – a reward for never giving up, thousands of miles from home.

 It’s been going very well, too.
-The newly-promoted team are seventh in the league, six points off a Champions League spot.
+The newly-promoted team are tenth in the league, well clear of any sort of danger, and were at one point just six points off a Champions League spot.

 There’s clear ambition within the club when it comes to the women's team and performances are encouraging.